 This limited liability feature is important if a company is not able to pay its bills or if there is a lawsuit for damages or personal injuries resulting from the activities of the company or the ownership of its properties.

 It is advisable to hire a Rhode Island business and corporate law lawyer/attorney to set up the LLC.
 Many attorneys will not only organize your LLC but will also file your annual report on a yearly basis.
+The RI secretary of state corporations is where to go to find out if the name of your llc is already taken.

 The limited liability feature also applies to Rhode Island corporations, however, the significant difference between a corporation and an LLC is that a limited liability company does not pay income taxes on its profits as a corporation is required to do.
 Rather, if there is only one member of the limited liability company or if the members are husband and wife, the limited liability company will be disregarded for tax purposes and the income or losses of the company will be reported on the member’s tax return.
 If there are members of the limited liability company who are not married to each other, the limited liability company is treated as a partnership and, again, there would be no taxation of income on the company level, but profits or losses would be reported on each member’s tax return as gains or losses from a partnership.